user95401/Ryzen-Pubs/README.md

 ```
 Its will be saved at user locally.

-Later mod will crawl comments
-for latest comment that have "!actualversion=".
+Mod crawling for latest comment contains "!actualversion=".
-Mod will notify if rvalue is not founded in local user save.
+And will notify if rvalue is not founded in local user save.

 All downloaded versions is saved in
 "geode/ryzen/mods/yourmod/.downloadedVersions"